oracle-livelabs/oci-migration/ebs-cm-landingzones/deploy/deploy.md

 * If your login URL is not working or if your compute instance which contains the Cloud Manager image was ever stopped/turned off you may need to check and see if the application is running.
 The command for this can be found in the Lab "Optional: Managing the EBS Cloud Manager Virtual Machine."

 * Your browser may give you an error when attempting to access the EBS Cloud Manager.
 If you run into an error using the EBS login URL try using a different browser or an incognito session.
-If this does not solve the problem, try adding `:443` after the url (for example, `https://myebscm.ebshol.org:443`).
+If this does not solve the problem, try adding `:443` after the URL (for example, `https://myebscm.ebshol.org:443`).